ilovelogic/Pauli-Path-Method/Lemma_8/README.md

 ### PauliOperator

 **List of Strs Representation**\
-Each Pauli operator is a tensor product of matrices drawn from the $2 \times 2$ Paulis $X$, $Y$, $Z$, and $I$.
+Recall that each Pauli operator is a tensor product of matrices drawn from the $2 \times 2$ Paulis $X$, $Y$, $Z$, and $I$.
 Accordingly, the `PauliOperator` class represents a Pauli operator by a list of strs (the `operator` attribute), where the ith str in the list characterizes the ith Pauli in the tensor product.

 When we first propogate from a `PauliOperator` object, we use the following strs in `operator` attributes.
    - "I": The associated Pauli matrix is the $2 \times 2$ identity matrix.